deltafi/deltafi/deltafi-docs/public/docs/plugins.md

 }
 ```

 A `Dockerfile` must be created to create the Python Plugin image.
-To satisfy the DletaFi Python dependencies, the base image must use a minimum Python version of 3.7.
+To satisfy the DeltaFi Python dependencies, the base
+image must use a minimum Python version of 3.7.
 The `PROJECT` variables are needed for proper registration with DeltaFi.
-Then entrypoint for the image is typically `plugin.py`, but may be changed.
+The entrypoint for the image is typically `plugin.py`, but may be changed.

 ```
 FROM python:3.7-slim